 These cases are made by examining the nature of circumstantial evidence and assembling a convincing, cumulative circumstantial case.
 The claims of the New Testament Gospels can be similarly investigated:

-1. The gospels record events that occurred in the distant past
+- Events that occurred in the distant past

-3. And no direct physical evidence
+- And little or no direct physical evidence

 The tools used by Cold-Case Investigators can be applied to the New Testament gospels to determine if the facts they represent are a true record of the life of Jesus.